-If you have any comments or suggestions for something we can explain in about two minutes, send an email to firstname.lastname@example.org
+This will be our final TMT video for a while, as we’re planning some more long-form training video content for 2017.
+Thanks so much for watching!
+If you have any comments or suggestions for something we can explain in about two minutes when we return, send an email to firstname.lastname@example.org

-It’s another Two Minute Tuesday, Main Sequence’s series of short videos with tips, tricks, and tutorials to help make you a more powerful PCRecruiter user.
+Welcome to the final Two Minute Tuesday for 2016, Main Sequence’s series of short videos with tips, tricks, and tutorials to help make you a more powerful PCRecruiter user.